-All the big networks such as ABC, NBC, FOX, and more broadcast free signals over the air anyone can pick up and watch.
+All the big networks, such as ABC, NBC, FOX, PBS, and more, broadcast free signals over the air that anyone can pick up and watch.

-The TV shows and movies played are not as good as Cable/Satellite or online services such as Netflix, but it can be surprising what is transmitted for free.
+The TV shows and movies played are not as good as Cable/Satellite or online services, but it can be surprising what is transmitted for free.

-OTA (Over-The-Air) TV is a great free resource that anyone can use for entertainment with a few budget items.
+OTA (Over-The-Air) antenna TV is a great free resource that anyone can use for entertainment with a few budget items.